deepflowio/docs/translate/translated/02-ce-install/04-multi-k8s.md

 end
 ```

-## Ensure Different K8s Clusters Are Distinguishable
+## Ensure Different K8s Clusters Can Be Distinguished

-DeepFlow uses the MD5 value of the K8s CA file to distinguish between different clusters.
-Please check the `/run/secrets/kubernetes.io/serviceaccount/ca.crt` file in the Pods of different K8s clusters to ensure that the CA files are different.
+DeepFlow uses the MD5 value of the K8s CA file to distinguish different clusters.
+Please check the `/run/secrets/kubernetes.io/serviceaccount/ca.crt` file in the Pods of different K8s clusters to ensure that the CA files of different clusters are different.

-If your different K8s clusters use the same CA file, you need to obtain a `K8sClusterID` using `deepflow-ctl domain create` before deploying deepflow-agent in multiple clusters:
+If your different K8s clusters use the same CA file, you need to use `deepflow-ctl domain create` to obtain a `K8sClusterID` before deploying deepflow-agent in multiple clusters:

 Note: It is uncommon for multiple K8s clusters to have the same CA file.
 Nevertheless, we still recommend manually connecting the deepflow-agent of other K8s clusters to the deepflow-server cluster.
-The advantage of manual connection is that you can customize the K8s cluster names displayed in the Grafana dashboard.
+The advantage of manual connection is that you can customize the K8s cluster name displayed in the Grafana dashboard.
 You can create a custom K8s cluster domain using `deepflow-ctl domain create -f custom-domain.yaml`:

 ```bash
 # Name (you can customize the cluster name, for example, beijing-prod-k8s)